gbanegas/KissECC/README.md

 ## What you should do: ##

 If you are interested in a way to see the code working or if you want to learn with small examples.

 ### Things that you are going to need: ###

-pip install numpy
+Python >= 2.7.x

 ###References: